Cross-Platform Boot Management

 Grub2Win is open-source software released under the GPL, providing transparency and the ability to modify the software to fit specific needs.

 When using Opencore for booting Windows 10, causes many issues.
 Even it causes issues when you boot MacOS after restarting from Windows 10.
 So Fix is Simple Use Grub2win as main bootloader and boot Windows or Opencore ( Chainload opencore efi file) from there.
 I am available for your queries and help.
-Source: over 3 years ago
+Source: about 4 years ago

 Do you know an article comparing Grub2Win to other products?